Bune Information

 Ishtar and Inanna, the Mesopotamian goddesses of love and war, also embodied the duality of life’s beginning and end — a theme mirrored in Bune’s encompassment of death and richness.
 Ereshkigal, as the queen of the underworld, shares Bune’s dominion over the dead, encapsulating a similar dark sovereignty.

-In the Hindu pantheon, Lakshmi‘s governance over fortune and abundance finds a resonance with Bune’s role as a bestower of wealth.
+In the Hindu pantheon, Lakshmi‘s governance over fortune and abundance finds a parallel with Bune’s role as a bestower of wealth.
 Similarly, Benzaiten and Daikokuten from Japanese belief systems symbolize prosperity and are likened to Bune’s wealth-attracting attributes.

-The goddesses Fortuna and Abundantia, known respectively for luck and plenty, reflect Bune’s aspects of prosperity and bounty.
+The goddesses Fortuna and Abundantia, known respectively for luck and plenty, echo Bune’s aspects of prosperity and bounty.
 Hekate‘s association with necromancy and pathways aligns with Bune’s reputed ability to bridge the living and the dead.
 And Lilith‘s embodiment of independence and power touches upon the darker, more assertive qualities seen in depictions of Bune.

 bune from ancient times to present